What Is Aluminium Chloride (AlCl3)?

 - The colour of aluminium chloride is white, but it is often contaminated with iron trichloride, which makes it yellow.

 - It is in a liquid state only at pressures above 2.5 atm and temperatures above 190°C.

 - Aluminium chloride is a powerful Lewis acid.

 - It is a major industrial catalyst.

 - AlCl3 is anhydrous, non-explosive, non-flammable but a corrosive solid.

 - It reacts violently when it comes in contact with water.

 Aluminium Chloride Reactions

 Here we will understand how AlCl3 reacts with other compounds.
 If we take anhydrous aluminium chloride it is a powerful Lewis acid.
 What this means is that it is capable of forming Lewis acid-base adducts even with bases that are weak in nature.
 For example, mesitylene and benzophenone.
-Some of the common reactions are:
+Some common reactions are: